liye0005/QPanda-Toturial/source/api/class_QPanda_OriginCircuit.rst

 	virtual void pushBackNode(std::shared_ptr<:ref:`QNode<doxid-class_q_panda_1_1_q_node>`>)

-Insert new Node at the end of current quantum circuit node.
+Insert a new Node at the end of current quantum circuit node.